ByAUJay

 - Micro-batching or streaming recursion,

-- Commit-then-prove pipelines (attest fast, prove periodically),
+- Commit-then-prove pipelines (attest quickly, prove later),

-- Blobspace for cheap data carriage,
+- Blobspace for inexpensive data transport,

-- Portable verifiers (~275–350k gas) reused across destinations.
+- Portable verifiers that take around ~275-350k gas and can be reused across various destinations.

 Like what you're reading?
 Let's build together.